 Book 2 hours of your time for this tour and take the audio guide.

-THE INVALID OR RODIN MUSEUM
+THE INVALIDES OR RODIN MUSEUM

-Afterwards, depending on what you’re interested in, you can visit either the Invalides complex or the nearby Rodin Museum.
+Afterward, depending on what you’re interested in, you can visit either the Invalides complex or the nearby Rodin Museum.

 THE CHAMPS-ÉLYSÉES AND THE ARC DE TRIOMPHE